Skip to content

 Example

-When set or omitted, a file api/controllers/user/management.js is discovered and exposed as api.runtime.controllers.UserManagement.
-Otherwise this particular file isn't discovered and therefore won't be exposed at all as it isn't found in api/controllers directly.
+When set or omitted, a file api/controllers/user/management.js is discovered and exposed as api.controllers.UserManagement.
+Otherwise this particular file is not discovered and therefore will not be exposed at all as it is not found in api/controllers directly.

 Compatibility